SahilSunda/ML_Project/README.md

-# assignment for the 6 week 6 language project
+# ML practice for project
-run code.py